 Back-to-Back Letter of Credit Definition

-Back-to-Back Letter of Credit is a negotiable instrument in which the seller gets a Letter of Credit from the buyer, and the seller further transfers the Letter of Credit to its supplier.
+A back-to-back letter of credit is a financial instrument used in international trade to facilitate transactions between a buyer and a seller.
+It involves the use of two separate letters of credit to ensure payment and delivery of goods or services.
 In simple words, the seller first receives the Letter of Credit from the buyer to ensure timely payment, and further, the same seller hands over the Letter of Credit to someone from whom he buys goods or materials.
 There are various advantages and disadvantages of a Letter of Credit.
 Let us take an example under the concept of a Back-to-Back Letter Of Credit.

 Example of Back-to-Back Letter of Credit